snjugunanjenga/lovtiti-agro-Hedera-ecommerce/FINAL_TEST_RESULTS.md

 The Lovtiti Agro Mart system is now **fully functional** with:

 ### **✅ Multi-Role KYC Verification System**
-- Complete onboarding for all 5 user types (Farmer, Distributor, Transporter, Buyer, Veterinarian)
+- Complete onboarding for all 5 user types (Farmer, Distributor, Transporter, Buyer, AGROEXPERT)
 - Role-specific KYC requirements and validation
 - Comprehensive form validation with Zod schemas
 - Database integration with Prisma